Roll-To-Roll Slitting of Flexible Materials

 The crush cutting uses a circular knife and an anvil roller, both hardened.
 The knife is not only ground after hardening, but the cutting edge is radiused and then polished.
 In slitting machines, the knife is kept in position by a pneumatic holder and moved by air pressure.
 During the slitting operation, the knife is pushed into the material and impacts a hardened anvil, separating the web of material.

-Sollex is a Swedish supplier of industrial knives and machine blades to industries all over the world!
+Sollex is a Swedish supplier of industrial slitter razor blades and slitting machine knives to processing and converting industries all over the world!
 We provide cutting products that enhance production, cut inline or during roll-to-roll processing, and tackle cutting challenges.
 With the correct knives and blades, you can simplify maintenance, save time, and produce a higher-quality product.

 You are welcome to contact us with your questions: